merenlab/anvio.org/_posts/2023-10-15-fmt-mag-metabolism.md

 ```
 </details>

 As you can see, we found 2 annotations for the sialidase, 2 for the fucosidase, 6 for the β-galactosidase, 1 for the α-amylase, and a whopping 11 for the hexosaminidase.
 We may have missed the other GH classes for a variety of reasons -- the KOfam profile thresholds may have been too stringent (even for our annotation heuristic), maybe the profiles were not specific for microbial versions of these enzymes (some KOs are created from eukaryotic sequences), or maybe these KOs match to other types of GHs within the broader GH class (for instance, K01316 is labelled as a 'licheninase' rather than a 'endo O-glycanase'.
-The two terms may not be synonyms.).
+The two terms may not be synonyms).

 {:.warning}
 In our current snapshot of the KEGG database, K05992 does not have an associated bit score threshold, so actually, it is impossible for us to annotate this particular enzyme family using {% include PROGRAM name="anvi-run-kegg-kofams" %}.
 You can see this by examining its entry in the `ko_list` file within the KEGG data directory (and its HMM is saved at `orphan_data/02_hmm_profiles_with_ko_fams_with_no_threshold.hmm` within the KEGG directory).
 Luckily, there was a hit to a different profile for the α-amylase instead.